ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 Yes, you can query our GraphQL demo endpoint direct from the command line, or your own App!

-The demo endpoint is unauthenticated, and although we’ve imposed read-only access, with a maximum return of 20 results per query, you can quickly demonstrate a working integration and/or proof of concept.
+The demo endpoint is unauthenticated, and although we have imposed read-only access, with a maximum return of 20 results per query, you can quickly demonstrate a working integration and/or proof of concept.

 - [Using cURL]
 - [Using Powershell]